DevOps-With-Brian/devops-with-brian.github.io/_posts/2022-11-20-auto-versioning-with-commitizen.md

 Hopefully this small tutorial helped and you can look at [Chatbot Auto Version Example](https://github.com/DevOps-With-Brian/chatbot-auto-versioning) by looking at the `.github/workflows` dir.
 You can see in the `build-train-pr.yml` how we validate the commit message.

 In the `bump_version.yml` you can see how the version is bumped and is then used to version our artifact model file.

+So the final steps as you use this and update code are basically to update your files, perform a `cz c` to commit the files and commit message, then run `cz bump --changelog` to generate the changelog and versions.
+Then simply push your code up along with tags by doing `git push origin HEAD` and `git push --tags`.